Click on the link above and register to attend the NAB 2022 show in Las Vegas on us.

 While the switch surface is resistant to weak acids, weak caustic solutions, fats, oils and turpentine, they are NOT resistant to concentrated acids, oxidizing acids, concentrated caustic solutions, and alcohols.
 The switch surface can best be cleaned and disinfected with a microfibre cloth dampened with hot water and regular household detergent.
 Care should be taken not to cause running water to run down the sides of the switches, which may cause shortcircuits on the PCB.

-We understand the concerns of our customers and would like to refer you to the Interim Guidance by the CDC for Businesses and Employers, which you can find here
+We understand the concerns of our customers and would like to refer you to the

 For more details on cleaning and disinfecting the Sxnnnn switches please click here.